stachurski2k/NatChecker/README.md

 # NatChecker
-Very simple programm that returns your ip and checks wheather your NAT is stachurski2k/NatChecker with UDP hole punching.
+Very simple programm that returns your ip and checks wheather your NAT is compatible with UDP hole punching.